omahs/gitbook-1/contribute/contribute-to-flipside-data.md

 ### SQL Models

 The Flipside community uses [dbt](https://www.getdbt.com/) to model data in a [Snowflake](https://www.snowflake.com/) database.
 The following page on our [Analytics Stack for Community Curation](broken-reference) will go into further depth about the tech stack.
-If you are familiar with these tool, skip to [Getting Started](getting-started/) for instructions on access and setting up your dev environment.
+If you are familiar with these tools, skip to [Getting Started](getting-started/) for instructions on access and setting up your dev environment.

 #### What and why?